Program Purpose

 1-Year Placements

-Ideal for schools looking to engage in short-term cultural exchange.
+Ideal for applicants looking to engage in short-term cultural exchange.
 This option allows you to explore the benefits of hosting an international educator with a one-year commitment.

 2-3 Year Placements

-Designed for schools aiming to foster deeper connections and long-term contributions from international teachers.
+Designed for applicants aiming to foster deeper connections and long-term contributions from international teachers.
 These placements give educators ample time to integrate into your school community and make a lasting impact.

 Extensions Beyond 3 Years